elfi-dev/elfi/docs/installation.rst

 Docker container
 ----------------

 A simple Dockerfile for command-line interface is also provided.
-Please see `Docker documentation`_.
+This is especially suitable for running tests.
+Please see `Docker documentation`_ for details.

 .. _Docker documentation: https://docs.docker.com/